For our Berlin office, AlgorithmWatch is looking for a Project Lead "Auditing Algorithms for Systemic Risks"!

 - You are reliable, proactive, and keen to develop ownership and take on responsibility.

 - You speak English fluently and your written communication is persuasive across a variety of formats, from discussion papers to issue briefs.
 Your oral communication skills are equally strong.
-Your proficiency in German is sufficient to follow the current political debates and participate in meetings conducted in German.
+You are proficient in German and able to follow the current political debates and participate in meetings conducted in German.

 - You are motivated to represent our organization in various contexts and to get in touch with diverse groups of people, and you are willing to travel to events (max. three days, limited number of occasions).